 - Use saline nasal spray or drops

-What is the CDPH HAI Program doing to help protect Californians from antibiotic resistance?
+What is the CDPH HAI Program doing to help protect Californians from AR?

 Studies have shown that use of antibiotics only when needed in all healthcare settings can reduce antibiotic resistance.
 CDPH has been engaged in several collaborative efforts throughout the state to reduce unneeded antibiotic use (Antibiotic Stewardship) by providing education to providers and patients and by tracking and containing highly resistant bacteria.
 The State of California requires all hospitals and skilled nursing facilities to have antimicrobial stewardship programs.